 The Board wishes to appoint a second Independent Reviewer to provide assurance and review functions in relation to processes operated by, and decisions taken, by the CAT, Enforcement Team and Supervision Team.
-There is an incumbent who has been in post since September 2019, and the workload has become such that we now seek to make a second appointment to work alongside the incumbent.
+There are two incumbents, one of whom has been in post since September 2019 and will conclude their second term this Summer (and which is the post we are seeking to replace).